Holderness Academy

 Holderness Academy and Sixth Form College is an English secondary school in the East Riding of Yorkshire for pupils aged 11-18.

 History

 In Preston, East Riding of Yorkshire, the Holderness Academy and Sixth Form College opened on 1 October 2018.

 Operation

-The school is a secondary school that teaches students of both genders from ages 11 through 18, with an official sixth form.
+The school is a secondary school that teaches students of both genders from ages 11 through 16.
 As of March 2023, the school had 1,101 pupils out of a 1,390 capacity, 211 of whom were eligible for free school meals.
 The headteacher was Neal Holder.

 As of September 2023, the school was governed by a ten-person board (chaired by Mike Kitching).
 Each served a three-year term, and two were elected by parents.
 It is sponsored by The Consortium Academy Trust.